erick-pacheco/erick-pacheco/README.md

 * Listen to podcast about personal development
 * Before COVID-19, I played ping pong with friends after work - up to three times a week
 * Cooking Italian and French food and sipping wine

+## What Inspired Me
+I found the article [5 Projects that will help you land a developer job ](https://medium.com/cleverprogrammer/5-projects-that-will-help-you-land-a-developer-job-291136683079) on medium.com I am trying to put it to the test.
+See my projects [here](https://erick-pacheco.netlify.app/).